 All students are expected to conduct themselves with civility and respect toward fellow students and staff.
 Student behavior which could interfere with other students' rights, safety, health, or right to learn are prohibited.
 Possession, use, or distribution of illegal drugs or alcohol are strictly prohibited on school premises.
 If a student, or family member, has a substance abuse problem, please consult the managing director for a list of community agencies providing counseling and assistance.
-Cheating and plagiarism are strictly prohibited to): reporting to school under the influence of drugs or alcohol, threatening or intimidating behavior, possession of weapons, inappropriate use of cell phones or other electronic devices to record audio or video without prior campus approval, use of profanity, failure to comply with school policies or directives, and/or misuse of school or another's property.
+Cheating and plagiarism are strictly prohibited.
+Behavior that is strictly prohibited also includes (but is not limited to): reporting to school under the influence of drugs or alcohol, threatening or intimidating behavior, possession of weapons, inappropriate use of cell phones or other electronic devices to record audio or video without prior campus approval, use of profanity, failure to comply with school policies or directives, and/or misuse of school or another's property.